peymanshahidi/peymanshahidi.github.io/_pages/about.md

   - /about.html
 ---

-I am a Pre-doctoral Research Assistant at University of Chicago Booth School of Business.
-At Booth, I have been working for <a href="https://faculty.chicagobooth.edu/eric.budish/index.html" target="_blank" rel="noopener noreferrer">Eric Budish</a> and <a href="https://anthonyleezhang.github.io" target="_blank" rel="noopener noreferrer">Anthony Lee Zhang</a> on projects in the fields of Market Design, Industrial Organization, Market Microstructure, Covid-19 Policy, and Economics of Cryptocurrencies.
+I am a Pre-doctoral Research Assistant at The University of Chicago, Booth School of Business.
+I have been working for <a href="https://faculty.chicagobooth.edu/eric.budish/index.html" target="_blank" rel="noopener noreferrer">Eric Budish</a> and <a href="https://anthonyleezhang.github.io" target="_blank" rel="noopener noreferrer">Anthony Lee Zhang</a> on projects in the fields of Market Design, Industrial Organization, Market Microstructure, Covid-19 Policy, and Economics of Cryptocurrencies.

 I have a Master's in *Economics* and a Bachelor's in *Electrical Engineering*.
-Currently, I am planning to pursue a Ph.D. in Economics.
+I am planning to pursue a Ph.D. in Economics.
 My primary fields of interest are **market design**, **information design**, and **industrial organization**.
 I am also interested in topics from **labor economics** and **household finance**.